Swoogan/jbox/README.md

 Please refer to INSTALL for installation information

-Once JBox is installed, open http://127.0.0.1:8080/html/ in a browser, and click on the cfg icon and do the following:
+To run JBox, open http://127.0.0.1:8080/ in a browser, click on the CFG icon and do the following:

 1. Configure the app locations
-2. Add directories to the database.
+2. Add directories containing mp3s
-3. Add songs to the database.
+3. Add songs to the playlist
-4. Create a song page (this is necessary becuase if you have 1200 songs like me the page takes too long to be created dynamically every time you view it).
-This means that everytime you update the song table in the database you will have to refresh the song page.
-5. Refresh the server

-And eventually:
-Enjoy !
+Enjoy!

-All python code and html is copyright (C) Colin Svingen 2002
+Copyright (C) Colin Svingen 2002